-This is how you can perform right-click on mac with any mouse just plug the mouse set system preferences and you are good to go.
+This is how you can right-click on mac with any mouse just plug the mouse set system preferences, and you are good to go.

 How To Do Right Click with An Apple Mouse

-If you have a mouse from Apple called the “Magic Mouse” then, you probably know that there’s a right-click feature that’s not supported by all mice.
-But you might be wondering if there’s a way to get it working on your Apple mouse.
-In this article, I’ll show you how to do a right click with an Apple mouse.
+If you have a mouse from Apple called the “Magic Mouse” then you probably know that there’s a right-click feature that all mice do not support.
+But you might wonder if there’s a way to get it working on your Apple mouse.
+In this article, I’ll show you how to do a right-click with an Apple mouse.